wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-meetings-apps/includes/3-exercise-create-meeting-app.md

 };
 ```

-The pre-meeting experience will display a list that takes up four (4) grid columns, unless they trigger the new stand-up topic form you'll create.
+The pre-meeting experience will display a list that takes up four (4) grid columns, unless they trigger the new stand-up topic form that you'll create.
 In that case, we want the list to take up three columns and the form to take up the last and fourth column.

 By default, you can see from the code we'll default to not showing the form.